 Typical specifications - European Standard EN 10083-1 BS 970: 605M36, 708M40, 817M40, 826M40.
 41Cr4, 42CrMo4, 34CrNiMo6.
 American AISI/SAE: 4140, 4340.

 There are three main types of stainless steel: Martensitic - Ferritic - Austenitic.

 Freecutting grades of Martensitic and Austenitic are available which offer considerable machining advantages, particularly for the production of repetition turned parts.
 Either selenium or sulphur is normally used as the freecutting additive.

-Martensitic stainless steels can be hardened and tempered to give tensile strengths in the range 550-1000N/mm2.
+Martensitic stainless steels can be hardened and tempered to give tensile strength in the range 550-1000N/mm2.
 Typical applications include fasteners, valves, shafts, spindles, cutlery, and surgical instruments.